 I’m a Montana girl.
 I was born about 24 miles outside the western entrance to Glacier National Park.
-Over the years, I have migrated from Montana to Kentucky to Louisiana to Washington State to Idaho back to Montana and now down here to Texas … for now.
-I’ll be heading back out West sooner rather than later.
+Over the years, I have migrated from Montana to Kentucky to Louisiana to Washington State to Texas, and now, back to Washington State.

 My father was a photographer.
 He used his Mamiya twin lens camera to take awesome black & whites of the Montana landscape.
 I inherited my love of the medium from him, and began my photography career in earnest with a Pentax SLR purchased while still in high school.
 I bought my first digital camera (a HP 2MP point-and-shoot) back in 1998.
 After that, I never looked back to film.

-I’m a Getty Images Contributor and, since 2012, am a contributing writer and photographer to the National Parks Traveler website, where I write a monthly “Photography in the National Parks” column, as well as a series of “Armchair Photography Guides” and 3-day photographic itineraries to national parks I’ve visited.
-Type Rebecca Latson Photography in the search field and that should pull many of the articles I’ve thus far written.
 In my past life, I was also the staff photographer for The Merchant Prince, a vendor out at the Texas Renaissance Festival.
-I’ve photographed landscapes, portraits, weddings, families and other events, including a couple of Colombian dance troupes and and portfolios for an aspiring fashion model and a belly dancer.
+In addition, I’ve photographed landscapes, portraits, weddings, families and other events, including a couple of Colombian dance troupes and and portfolios for an aspiring fashion model and a belly dancer.